kanaka/mal/process/guide.md

   following conditional.
   - If `ast` is a list starting with the "unquote" symbol, return its second element.
-  - If `ast` is a list failing previous test, the result will be a list populated by the following process.
+  - If `ast` is a list failing the previous test, the result will be a list populated by the following process.

     The result is initially an empty list.